CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Use-MEM-to-enforce-MFA-while-using-AVD.md

      ![ws name.](media/96.png)

 11. A dialog box will pop-up to authenticate your login which is the indication of MFA implementation.
-Either you will receive a Notification for Approval in authenticator app or SMS code for verification.
-Click on Approve if you get a Notification pop-up in authenticator app or enter vrification code as you opted to complete the verification.
+Either you will receive a Notification for Approval or SMS code for verification.
+Click on Approve if you get a Notification pop-up or enter vrification code to complete the verification.

      ![ws name.](media/MFA4.png)